 Economics is a living subject and will be of benefit to students throughout their adult lives.
-Students are encouraged to participate in competitions such as Shares for Schools and Young Enterprise.
+Students are encouraged to participate in competitions such as the GAIN investment challenge and a variety of essay competitions.
 Economics trips and speakers are a common feature of the A level course.